NotAShelf/wallpkgs/.github/README.md

-This will allow you to reference any collection as a package as exposed by the flake, for example, `inputs.wallpkgs.packages.${pkgs.system}.catppuccin` in any given Nix file as long as `inputs` is in the argset.
+This will allow you to reference any collection as a package as exposed by the flake, for example, `inputs.wallpkgs.packages.${pkgs.system}.catppuccin` in any given Nix file as long as `inputs` is in the argument set.
 A more complete example would be:

 ```nix
 # configuration.nix